 CR/CD Small Grants Scheme

-Funding is intended to help community/voluntary groups throughout Northern Ireland engage in Community Relations work.
+Funding support for community and voluntary groups throughout Northern Ireland engaging in Community Relations work.
 Deadline 4 December 2020.
-Click here.

 ASDA Foundation: Getting Schools Back on Track